Programmable fintech payments startup Sila raises $7.7M seed to wipe out ACH – TechCrunch

 The startup announced today a $7.7 million seed funding round led by Hope Cochran of Madrona Venture Group and Rick Holt of Oregon Venture Fund, who will both be joining Sila’s board as part of the investment.

-Sila’s key product is an API for identity verification, which empowers developers to identify their users, and then use that info in the company’s banking API, which allows users to debit their accounts and move funds from one account to another.
+Sila’s key product is an API for identity verification, which empowers developers to identify their users and then use that info in the company’s banking API, which allows users to debit their accounts and move funds from one account to another.
 On top of that foundational infrastructure, Sila’s Ethereum basis allows for automatic creation of smart contracts, which should allow for more rapid deployment of financial applications.

 Karkal sees greater movement to online banking services, particularly given the outbreak of novel coronavirus underway across the world right now.
 “I think this whole crisis, if anything, will accelerate that change, because people weren’t really going into bank branches that much last year, and they’re definitely not doing it now and I don’t think they’ll just start doing it again next year.”
 Without the physical branch infrastructure in place, financial services have to solve for problems like individual and business identity verification.